-8 Days, 2 H-Bombs, and 1 Team That Stopped A Catastrophe
+8 Days, 2 H-Bombs, And 1 Team That Stopped A Catastrophe

 Nearly 60 years ago, a U.S. B-52 bomber carrying two hydrogen bombs broke apart over rural North Carolina.